-5-2-2 The Council shall operate based on the guidelines below:
+5-2-3 The Council shall operate based on the guidelines below:

 - a.
 The Council shall have a facilitator, if a source of funding other than the District or Association can be identified.
-The facilitator and cochairs shall focus on District-level issues and shall jointly develop the agenda. - b.
+The facilitator and co-chairs shall focus on District-level issues and shall jointly develop the agenda. - b.
 The co-chairs shall meet monthly with the Superintendent and Association President to report on the Council's activities and progress. - c.
-The Council shall be comprised of at least twenty-four (24) teachers or administrators.
-The Association and District may each make six (6) appointments to the Council.
-All other appointments shall be agreed upon by both parties. - d.
+The Council shall be composed of the Chief Academic Officer (CAO) and 12 other members, inclusive of the co-chairs: 6 teachers appointed by the Association President and 6 designees appointed by the Superintendent. - d.
 The Council shall provide a joint report to the Board of Education and the DCTA Board of Directors at least annually. - e.
 The Council shall meet a minimum of once a month, but may meet more often if mutually agreed upon. - f.
 Participation on the Council shall be accommodated by a combination of release time, provided by the District, and voluntary time outside of the teacher work day.

-5-3 Area Superintendent Advisory Committee.
+5-3 Instructional Superintendent Advisory Committee.

-- 5-3-1 Each Area Superintendent shall establish an Instructional Program Implementation Advisory Committee (the Advisory Committee), whose purpose shall be to provide a forum for administrators and teachers to address issues related to implementation of the District's instructional program at one or more schools.
+- 5-3-1 Each Instructional Superintendent shall establish an Instructional Program Implementation Advisory Committee (the Advisory Committee), whose purpose shall be to provide a forum for administrators and teachers to address issues related to implementation of the District's instructional program at one or more schools.
 In addition, the Advisory Committee shall address implementation of best instructional practices at area schools, school climate, strategies for increasing enrollment, articulation among schools and professional development in the area.
 The Advisory Committee shall not address personnel issues. - 5-3-2 The Advisory Committee shall be comprised of at least six (6) administrators and six (6) teachers.
-The Area Superintendent and Association President shall each appoint three (3) teachers and three (3) administrators.
+The Instructional Superintendent and Association President shall each appoint three (3) teachers and three (3) administrators.
 Any additional members will be chosen by mutual agreement.
 Other staff will be invited to attend meetings when appropriate.

 - 5-3-3 The Advisory Committee shall meet at least quarterly.
-Minutes of the meeting shall be maintained, and information shall be disseminated to the Association, area staff and other interested parties. - 5-3-4 Each Area Superintendent shall communicate with principals and teachers under his/her supervision about the Advisory Committee's purpose and a means by which issues can be communicated for the Advisory Committee's consideration. - 5-3-5 Each Area Superintendent shall inform teachers in schools under his/her supervision that they may address personnel problems directly with the Area or Assistant Area Superintendent. - 5-3-6 Participation on the Council shall be a combination of release time, provided by the District, and voluntary time outside of the school day.
+Minutes of the meeting shall be maintained, and information shall be disseminated to the Association, area staff and other interested parties. - 5-3-4 Each Instructional Superintendent shall communicate with principals and teachers under his/her supervision about the Advisory Committee's purpose and a means by which issues can be communicated for the Advisory Committee's consideration. - 5-3-5 Each Instructional Superintendent shall inform teachers in schools under his/her supervision that they may address personnel problems directly with the Instructional Superintendent. - 5-3-6 Participation on the Council shall be a combination of release time, provided by the District, and voluntary time outside of the school day.

-5-4 Professional Development Committee.
+5-4 School Leadership Team.